vyperlang/vyper/docs/structure-of-a-contract.rst

 Version Pragma
 --------------

 The version pragma ensures that a contract is only compiled by the intended compiler version, or range of versions.
 Version strings use `NPM <https://docs.npmjs.com/about-semantic-versioning>`_ style syntax.
+Starting from v0.4.0 and up, version strings will use `PEP440 version specifiers <https://peps.python.org/pep-0440/#version-specifiers>_`.

 As of 0.3.10, the recommended way to specify the version pragma is as follows: